Fire Protection Services | Resources for Homeowners | Let’s Be FireSmart | Fire Ban Status

 CURRENT FIRE BAN STATUS

-There is currently NO FIRE ADVISORY IN EFFECT
+There is currently a FIRE ADVISORY IN EFFECT

-Please be advised that a complete Fire Ban is now declared for the Summer Village of Nakamun Park, effective 12:00 noon May 29, 2025.
-The ban will remain in place until further notice.
+Please be advised that the Fire Ban has now been lifted for the Summer Village of Nakamun Park, effective 11:00 a.m.
+May 19, 2026.
+We are now under a Fire Advisory.

 Chief Administrative Officer